jjvanzon/Circular-Language-Spec-Plans/done/2019-08-0-scoping-notes.md

     - [x] But I remember doing it, because otherwise loose ideas would be spread over numerous sub-project documentation and would get out of view.
     - [x] Do I move these texts to the appropriate spot in the Encircle Docs now?
     - [x] Do I also move ideas from Sub-Projects there?
 Maybe those are too short to matter.
 And not really loose texts, but goals.
 Somewhere in the middle.
 So maybe I should copy/move some texts to the loose idea boxes of Encircle Language Spec.
-    - [x] I'm staring at 'Concepts' now.
-But Concepts is out-of-scope.
-Very out-of-scope.
-Does it matter?
-Any content about it is to be dumped into the appropriate spot in the documentation.
+    - [x] I'm staring at 'Aspects' now.
+But Aspects is out-of-scope.
+Would it matter?
+Any content about it might be moved into an appropriate spot in the documentation.
-    - [x] Object Order: Some of it is in Data Concepts.
+    - [x] Object Order: Some of it is in Data Aspects.
 But I fundamentally need it in the Encircle language.
 It's not just list order.
 It's more fundamental.
 It can be command execution order, that is dependent on it.
 I just don't know where it belongs in the chapters.
-Maybe just its own chapter I was making a separation between coding concepts and data concepts once.
-Now most coding concepts are just part of the programming language and most data concepts are not.
+Maybe just its own chapter I was making a separation between coding aspects and data aspects once.
+Now most coding aspects are just part of the programming language and most data aspects are not.
 Just the separation is not as precisely clear as that.
 - [x] Circle 3 Programming, Requirements:
     - [x] Has technical design requirements.
     - [x] I could look at them, take them out, compare them to the Encircle Docs requirements, to see if they are in there or have a place in there.
     - [x] Nah.
-- [x] Concepts construct:
+- [x] Aspect construct:
-    - [x] I am missing writing the Concepts construct documentation from the planning docs.
+    - [x] I am missing writing the Aspects construct documentation from the planning docs.
 I only see it in the Circle 3 Programming, Excluded Requirements.
 - [x] Lower contents:
     - [x] The idea of lower contents is described in planning docs not in Encircle Docs Planning, but in '1.
 Circle 3 Programming' planning.
     - [x] You can also find some texts about it here: Circle 3, Lower Contents, TODO.doc